This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 If you are already planning to visit Reykjavik in winter then why not spend 4 hours walking the streets and visiting restaurants and shops to try 13 different local dishes from the best places in town.
 If you are a culinary enthusiast then this is the tour for you.

-Or if you’re more into the beer then jump into the old harbour district and taste the unique beers of Iceland.
+Or if you’re more into spirits then jump in and taste the unique spirits of Iceland.

 Saving Money On Iceland Winter Tours